hagemt/libalexandria/README.md

 * Extreme levels of introspection for at top layer (Java)
 * Many other yet-undocumented features, bridging many layers of abstraction

-# TODO FUTURE flesh this out with more of the awesome, especially Java API

 History
 -------